MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/manage-teams.md

 The administration of app and data access for Dynamics 365 for Customer Engagement and Common Data Service (CDS) has been extended to allow administrators to use their organization Azure Active Directory (Azure AD) groups to manage access rights for licensed Customer Engagement and CDS users.
 Both types of Azure AD groups – Office and Security - can be used to secure user access rights.
 Using groups lets the administrators assign a security role with its respective privileges to all the members of the group, instead of having to provide the access rights to  an individual team member.

-The administrator can create Azure AD Group Teams that are associated to the Azure AD groups in each of the Customer Engagement and Common Data Service environments and assign a security role to these Group Teams.
-When members of these Group Teams access these environments, their access rights are automatically granted based on the Group Team’s security role.
+The administrator can create Azure AD Group teams that are associated to the Azure AD groups in each of the Customer Engagement and Common Data Service environments and assign a security role to these group teams.
+When members of these group teams access these environments, their access rights are automatically granted based on the Group Team’s security role.

 #### Provision and de-provision of users